K-promotion on m-packed labelings of posets: General posets

 Combining Proposition~\ref{tru:pro} and Theorem~\ref{prin} give the following result. \begin{cor} Let $P$ be a poset with $\zh$ and trunk $T$ having $|T|=t$.
 Suppose $P':=P-T$ satisfies the hypotheses of Theorem~\ref{prin}. \begin{enumerate} \item The order of $\pro_K$ on $P$ is divisible by $m-t-1$. \item If $\gcd(k,m-t-1)=1$, then $m-t-1$ divides the size of any orbit on $P$.\hqed \end{enumerate} \end{cor}

-Because of the previous corollary, we will only consider posets having an empty trunk in what follows.
-The orbit information for a poset with a trunk can easily be determined from the corresponding trunkless poset and this corollary.
+Because of Proposition~\ref{tru:pro}, we will only consider posets having an empty trunk in what follows.
+The orbit information for a poset with a trunk can easily be determined from the corresponding trunkless poset and the previous corollary.

 We wish to define a way of combining posets which behaves well with respect to $\pro_K$.
 If $P$ and $Q$ are disjoint posets then their {\em bounded union} is

 where $\uplus$ is disjoint union.
 An example of this construction is given in Figure~\ref{oplusFig}.
 Also, if $P$ is any poset with $\zh$ and $\cO_1,\ldots,\cO_k$ are the orbits of $\pro_K$ on the $\cL_m(P)$ then we will consider the multiset \beq o_m(P) =\{\{\#\cO_1,\ldots,\#\cO_k\}\}. \eeq Finally, we use $\lcm$ for least common multiple. \begin{prop} Let $P,Q$ be posets each with a $\zh$ and satisfying $h(P)=h(Q):=h$.
 Suppose that $m=h+1$ with $o_m(P) = \{\{c_1,\ldots,c_k\}\}$ and $o_m(Q)=\{\{d_1,\ldots,d_l\}\}$.
 Then